-Let’s talk about some interesting marijuana legalization statistics for 2020.
+Let’s talk about some exciting marijuana legalization statistics for 2020.

-When cannabis became legal in countries such as Australia, the UK, and the US, most experts predicted that it would have rapid growth.
+When cannabis became legal in Australia, the UK, and the US, most experts predicted that it would have rapid growth.
 However, no one was prepared for this kind of expansion.

-Today, the cannabis market is one of the fastest-growing markets in the world.
-If you’re a cannabis marketing company, you probably have your hands full as new cannabis businesses are opening on a daily basis.
+Today, the cannabis market is one of the fastest-growing markets globally.
+If you’re a cannabis marketing company, you probably have your hands full as new cannabis businesses are opening daily.

-Whether we’re talking about recreational cannabis or medical marijuana, these products are supported by the majority of the population giving the substance legitimacy.
+Whether we’re talking about recreational cannabis or medical marijuana, the majority of the population supports these products, giving the substance legitimacy.

-If you check marijuana legalization statistics, it is really odd that we had to wait so much time for cannabis to be legalized in the western world.
-This is especially true when it comes to CBD products, as they have almost unanimous support from the consumers.
+If you check marijuana legalization statistics, it is odd that we had to wait so long for cannabis to be legalized in the western world.
+This is especially true for CBD products, as they have almost unanimous support from consumers.

-Anyway, without further ado, let’s check some of the most interesting marijuana legalization statistics!
+Anyway, without further ado, let’s check some fascinating marijuana legalization statistics!

-The majority of US citizens supports cannabis legalization
+1. The majority of US citizens support cannabis legalization.

 Cannabis, as a recreational drug, was always popular in the USA.
 This shouldn’t surprise us, given that the country has ideal conditions for growing this plant.

 However, that doesn’t mean that it always had legitimacy.
-A few decades ago, US citizens didn’t even want to hear about cannabis legalization.
+For example, US citizens didn’t even want to hear about cannabis legalization a few decades ago.
 This makes sense as the drug was not that common, and we didn’t know much about its long-lasting effects.

-Today, the majority of the population is for cannabis legalization, whether we’re talking about CBD or recreational weed.
+Today, most of the population is for cannabis legalization, whether we’re talking about CBD or recreational weed.

 As you can presume, there is a big difference in how marijuana is perceived between different generations.
 The older generations, like baby boomers, were against cannabis for the longest time.

-However, as we learn more about CBD and its potential benefits, their opinions have changed.
+However, their opinions have changed as we learn more about CBD and its potential benefits.
 Now, they are one of the more vocal segments of American society in favor of marijuana legalization.

 Needless to say, millennials were always pro-cannabis.
-Their generation has grown up with it, so it shouldn’t surprise us they’re heavily in support of legalization.
+Their generation has grown up with it, so it shouldn’t surprise us they’re heavily supporting legalization.

-The major change occurred with the latest Farm Bill, and it is just a small glimpse of things to come.
+The major change occurred with the latest Farm Bill, and it is just a tiny glimpse of things to come.

-A small percentage of citizens is completely against it
+3. A small percentage of citizens are completely against it.

 Although we’re going towards cannabis legislation, and the public opinion is more in favor of the drug, there are still those who oppose it.

-In 2019, there was a survey according to which 59% of people are for both recreational and medical marijuana.
+In 2019, there was a survey that 59% of people are for both recreational and medical marijuana.
 However, 39% said that they’re only supporting CBD.
-A small percentage (8% of participants) said they are against any type of cannabis legalization.
+A small percentage (8% of participants) said they are against any cannabis legalization.

 There are also some differences based on political views.
 For example, 68% of Democrats are for complete legalization.

-This is a big number compared to 49% of Republicans.
+This is a considerable number compared to 49% of Republicans.
 Republicans are much conservative, saying that cannabis should only be used medically (38% of participants).

-People have different arguments for and against cannabis legalization
+4. People have different arguments for and against cannabis legalization.

-Given that different people have different views, it shouldn’t surprise us that participants had completely different arguments as to why marijuana should be legal, or why it should be illegal.
+Given that different people have different views, it shouldn’t surprise us that participants had utterly different arguments as to why marijuana should be legal or why it should be illegal.

-A lot of pro-legalization supporters claim that the government is spending too much time and resources fighting cannabis-related crimes.
-Approximately 70% of people believe that the police would be more successful and able to focus on bigger crimes if marijuana was legalized.
+Many pro-legalization supporters claim that the government is spending too much time and resources fighting cannabis-related crimes.
+Approximately 70% of people believe that the police would be more successful and focus on more significant crimes if marijuana was legalized.

 Needless to say, the majority of study participants support CBD because of its potential medical benefits.
-Those who oppose legalization cite an increased number of car accidents as a reason why marijuana should be criminalized.
+However, those who oppose legalization cite an increased number of car accidents as a reason why marijuana should be criminalized.

 According to 79% of people, lack of regulation could lead to a high increase in traffic-related deaths.
 For the longest time, cannabis was seen as a gateway drug.

-People are worried that more people would get hooked to strong drugs if we completely legalize the substance (69%).
+People are worried that more people would get hooked on potent drugs if we completely legalize the substance (69%).

 According to a survey from 2018, 48% of US citizens have tried the substance.
-These percentages are not that worrisome if we consider the fact that 86% of adults tried alcohol, and 66% tried cigarettes.
+However, these percentages are not that worrisome if we consider that 86% of adults tried alcohol, and 66% tried cigarettes.

 The good news is that there aren’t many active cannabis users in the US.
-Only 16% of participants used marijuana in the last year while 11% of them used it in the last month.
+Only 16% of participants used marijuana in the last year, while 11% used it in the previous month.

-Based on these marijuana legalization statistics, it is obvious that many people are still worried about the quick legalization of the substance.
+Based on these marijuana legalization statistics, it is evident that many people are still worried about the quick legalization of the substance.

 No matter what we say, cannabis can still be used as a drug, and as such, it carries certain issues.
-It is interesting that most people have bought medical marijuana.
+Interestingly, most people have bought medical marijuana.
 That being said, this industry will stay on its current path.

-The government is also making lots of money through taxes, so it is something that shouldn’t change in the near future.
+The government is also making lots of money through taxes, so it shouldn’t change soon.